 Professional camera equipment, all recorders, cans, bottles, umbrellas and all things that can be considered dangerous are strictly prohibited, at the security personnel’s discretion.

-A Tuskan smart phone app will be available later in the spring for iOS, Android and Windows Phone.
+A Tuskan smart phone app is available right now, for iOS, Android and Windows Phone.

 TUSKA 2017 signing sessions will be announced closer to the festival.

 You can leave your belongings in the cloakroom by the festival gate.
 NOTE!!!
 No huge backpacks or other large items, those can be left at the Helsinki railway station storage.

 Physically disabled and visually impaired customers can bring an escort (1 person).